syncfusion-content/winui-docs/winui/Kanban/columns.md

 {% endhighlight %}
 {% endtabs %}

-## Customize column headers appearance
+## Customize columns header appearance

 The WinUI Kanban control allows you to customize the header text, column header template, and more.